JorgeSilvestre/4D-Trajectory-integration/docs/raw_data/opensky_network.md

 ### Access

-State vectors are accessed through the OpenSky Network API.
+State vectors can be accessed through the OpenSky Network API.
 Access is publicly available with rate limitations, while authenticated users are granted higher request quotas and extended access to historical data.
 Queries can be spatially and temporally filtered.

 ### Data structure